RSBalchII/seismic-database-project/variables_for_project.md

 3. Correlation studies between injection activities and seismic events
 4. Machine learning models to predict seismic activity based on injection parameters
 5. Visualization of trends and patterns in the data

-Remember to design your analysis workflow with Google Colab's limitations in mind, such as session timeouts and resource constraints.

 ## Citations: